LuckyHyena/DnD/tomb_of_annihilation/player_notes/list_of_items_available_for_purchase_in_Port_Nyanzaru.md

 ![Jobal](images/Merchant_Prince_Jobal.jpg)

-joh-BAWL is a Chultan ex-guide who manages the loose network of Port Nyanzaru **guides who are available to assist travellers in Chult**; he also has authority over the deals involved when large organized expeditions into the jungle purchase bulk supplies from Port Nyanzaru.
+joh-BAWL is a Chultan ex-guide who manages the loose network of Port Nyanzaru **guides who are available to assist travellers in Chult**.
+Jobal also has a more formal organization that will prepare and supply the occasional large, organized, and above all wealthy expedition into the jungle: he's generally happy to leave this work to his lieutenants.
+Finally, Jobal has legal authority to adjudicate all disputes involving the sale of maps, accurate information about the jungle, and exploration supplies.

 Jobal is gregarious and charismatic, and he constantly wanders the city keeping in contact with people and listening for problems and opportunities.
 Any guide you hire out of Port Nyanzaru will pay a part of their fee to Jobal; most are independent operators but are happy to rely on Jobal to match them with customers.

 ![immovable rod](../../images/immovable-rod.jpg)